 Just recently as 150 years ago, a trip to the dentist would often end with the patient leaving with fewer teeth than he or she had before sitting down.
 In the days of Doc Holliday, dentists focused more on alleviating pain and discomfort than preaching about the best ways to prevent tooth decay and gum disease.
 That would often mean removing problematic teeth from the mouths of patients that had become too rotted or diseased to remain.

 Fortunately, the 20th century saw unprecedented advances made in the dental arts.
-Health experts like dentist in Beaverton, OR Dr. Richard Barrett became more focused on preventative dentistry, which told patients how they could avoid oral health problems by brushing and flossing more frequently.
+Health experts like family dentist in Beaverton, OR Dr. Richard Barrett became more focused on preventative dentistry, which told patients how they could avoid oral health problems by brushing and flossing more frequently.
 Technological advances were made that allowed dentists to x-ray teeth to look for potential cavities, and fluoride became more commonly used to help build enamel strength.

 Despite all of the advances already made, the future promises to hold even more surprises that seem the stuff of science fiction rather than reality.
 Currently, researchers in labs across the world are experimenting with techniques that would allow humans to continue regrowing teeth throughout their lifetime, instead of being limited to only two sets.